selinal6564/apcsa-freedom-project/tool/learning-log.md

 * read the layout documentation on Flutter website
 * learned how to size widgets

+12/10/23:
+* read the documentation on Flutter website and learned how to make different layouts

 <!--
 * Links you used today (websites, videos, etc)